-The attorneys at Cooney & Conway, LLP. have been representing victims of serious injuries caused by the negligence of others for decades.
+The attorneys at Cooney & Conway have been representing victims of serious injuries caused by the negligence of others for decades.
 We have successfully represented thousands of people who have been injured through no fault of their own and provided justice to our clients in their moment of need.
-The attorneys at Cooney & Conway, LLP. are with our clients every step of the way and strive to provide vigorous and ethical representation to help our clients rebuild their lives.
+The attorneys at Cooney & Conway are with our clients every step of the way and strive to provide vigorous and ethical representation to help our clients rebuild their lives.

-Cooney & Conway, LLP. is a leading Chicago law firm that represents victims of:
+Cooney & Conway is a leading Chicago law firm that represents victims of:

 - Automobile accidents